dl1ksv/gr-display/README.md

      After that you'll find in grc in DL1KSV / Display

      - Display a text message
      - PNG Image sink
      - Text sink.

  ++++ If you are unsure about where gnuradio is installed  run

      gnuradio-config-info --prefix

+     **Hint:**
-     **Hint:** If you install gr-display to an other directory than gnuradio, don't forget to add the location of your python modules to the PYTHONPATH environment variable
+     You can install gr-display to an other directory than gnuradio.
+But then you have to add the location of your python modules to the PYTHONPATH environment variable and add the location of the lib to the LD_LIBRARY_PATH environment variable.

+     To see the newly created blocks in grc you have to set the local_blocks_path entry in ~/.gnuradio/config.conf.
+     Example: If you choose /usr/local/oot as installation directory, you have to set local_blocks_path = /usr/local/oot/share/gnuradio/grc/blocks

+3.    **Changes**

+      Two additional parameters where introduced:

+      - splitlength
+If splitlength > 0 , a linebreak is inserted if the linelength exceeds splitlength characters.
+      - maxlines
+Restricts the display height to maxlines rows

+ These parameters where introduced to avoid display problems on heavy load and very long lines.

+ An autofocus option was added, so you always see new text, if this option is enabled.

-3.    **To do**
+4.    **To do**

       Perhaps do some simple image processing like rotating before saving.